Restless Chipotle

 🍽️ Serve with...

-I like to end a meal with a homemade truffle and a cup of strong coffee!
+I like to end a meal with a little sweet like a homemade truffle, or cream cheese mint, and a cup of strong coffee!
+That little bite of sweet always seems to act like the period at the end of a sentence.

-For a homemade candy try add these and some chocolate covered cherries.
+For a homemade candy tray add these and some chocolate covered cherries.
 SO welcome anywhere!

 🥄 Restless Chipotle recommends